 NACH Debit mandates can have frequencies ranging from intra-day to yearly, and also ad hoc.

 Payments can be charged on a mandate according to the mandate's frequency.
-Mandates can have the following frequencies, and payments can be taken on the periodic anniversary of the first collection date:
+Mandates can have the following frequencies.
+Note that the frequency definition is on successful payments only (failed payments do not count).

-- Intra-day (INDA): Multiple payments can be taken every day. eMandate only.
+- Intra-day (INDA): Multiple payments can be taken every business day. eMandate only.

-- Daily (DAIL): One payment can be taken every day. eMandate only.
+- Daily (DAIL): One payment can be taken every business day. eMandate only.

-- Weekly (WEEK): One payment can be taken every week. eMandate only.
+- Weekly (WEEK): One payment can be taken every seven days. eMandate only.

-- Monthly (MNTH): One payment can be taken every month.
+- Monthly (MNTH): One payment can be taken every calendar month.
 All mandate variants.

-- Bi-monthly (BIMN): One payment can be taken every two months. eMandate only.
+- Bi-monthly (BIMN): Two payments can be taken every calendar month. eMandate only.

-- Quarterly (QURT): One payment can be taken every three months.
+- Quarterly (QURT): One payment can be taken every three calendar months.
 All mandate variants.

 - Half yearly (MIAN): One payment can be taken every six months.
 All mandate variants.